sparktsang/sparktsang.github.io/_posts/2025-09-24-instant-coffee.md

 image: assets/images/instant_coffee_imagen.jpeg
 ---

 It began, as so many things do, with a television.
-In my empty hotel in Chumphon—a magnificent, three-star ghost ship where I was the solitary passenger—I found myself watching Thai TV ads.
+In my [empty hotel in Chumphon](https://sparktsang.github.io/life/2025/09/23/01-accountant-holiday.html)—a magnificent, three-star ghost ship where I was the solitary passenger—I found myself watching Thai TV ads.
 It was a nostalgic experience, a glimpse into a dying medium from a bygone era.
 A slickly produced commercial for something called "Super" instant coffee played on a loop, featuring a handsome, doe-eyed celebrity whispering the brand name in an ecstatic moan: *“Supeeeer~”*

 The next day, in a local supermarket, I saw it.
 An entire promotional shelf, a monolith dedicated solely to this "Super" coffee.
 It was cheaper than the other brands.
 I picked up a bag, a casual act of consumer curiosity.
 And in that moment, I discovered something so simple, so obvious, that I was instantly consumed by a profound sense of shame for never having thought of it before.

 I looked at the ingredients list.
 An instant 3-in-1 coffee mix contains three things: coffee, creamer, and sugar.
 But in what proportion?
 The label told the tale.
 Sugar: 46%.
 Creamer: 24%.
 And the actual, real, instant coffee powder?
 A mere 9.7%.

 I stood there, stunned.
-I was buying a bag of coffee that was nearly half sugar.
-I was buying a coffee-flavored sugar slurry.
+A bag of coffee that was nearly half sugar.
+A coffee-flavored sugar slurry.
 I thought of how I make my own coffee; if I accidentally added that much sugar, I would pour it down the drain in disgust.
 I wanted to drink coffee, not syrup.
 The revelation was staggering.
 How many millions of consumers knew that what they were drinking was not, in any meaningful sense, coffee?

 A wave of betrayal washed over me, followed by a hot flush of shame.
 I thought of the red-packaged brand of 3-in-1 I'd been drinking every morning for years on my travels.
 I, the self-proclaimed savvy consumer, had always chosen it because it offered the most grams for the price.
 I rushed to the coffee aisle.
 I found my brand.
 The coffee content: 11%.
 Barely better.
 My entire calculation, my years of "smart" purchasing, had been a lie.
 I had been optimizing for the total weight, completely ignoring the most crucial variable in the equation.